SalesforceLabs/ActionPlansV4/README.md

 # Queues

 Action Plan Tasks cannot be assigned to queues, so if the parent record is owned by a queue, each AP Task will be assigned to the running user.
 Tasks generated from that Action Plan can be assigned to the queue by using a Flow to reassign the Tasks.
-Because the Invocable Apex returns a list of Action Plan Task IDs, the createdTasks (which have a relationship to the Action Plan tasks) can be updated from that same flow, as they are created synchronously and can be queried immediately.
+Because the Invocable Apex returns a list of Action Plan Task IDs, the createdTasks (which have a relationship to the Action Plan tasks) can be updated in that same flow, as they are created synchronously and can be queried immediately.
+Alternatively, reassign Tasks to Queues any other way you'd like; it will not break Action Plans, and the Queue name will show on the Action Plan detail page.

-## Flow Considerations

-The `Send Email` field on Action Plan Task must be checked to send a email notifications, but the setting `Allow Flow to send delegated task notifications on records created through Apex` must **also** be enabled.
-Go to Settings > Feature Settings > Sales > Activity Settings to check that box and allow email notifications to be sent via Flow-created Action Plans.

 # Automate Action Plan Creation